aywengo/kafka-schema-reg-migrator/README.md

-CLEANUP_DESTINATION=false # Set to true to clean up destination before migration PRESERVE_IDS=false       # Set to true to preserve original schema IDs RETRY_FAILED=true        # Set to false to disable retry of failed migrations
+CLEANUP_DESTINATION=false # Set to true to clean up destination before migration PRESERVE_IDS=false       # Set to true to preserve original schema IDs RETRY_FAILED=true        # Set to false to disable retry of failed migrations PERMANENT_DELETE=true    # Set to false to use soft delete when cleaning up
 ```

 ## Usage